leark/ParksLookup.Solution/README.md

 This program was built using _`Microsoft .NET SDK 5.0.401`_, and may not be compatible with other versions.
 Your milage may vary.

 ## API Documentation

-### Animals
+### Parks
-Access information on animals currently in the shelter.
+Access information on parks currently in the database.

 #### HTTP Request Structure
 ```